Plutonomicon/plutarch-plutus/docs/DEVGUIDE.md

 Looking to contribute to Plutarch?
 Looking for functionalities that are not currently provided by Plutarch from a safe interface?
 You've come to the right place!

+> Note: If you spot any mistakes/have any related questions that this guide lacks the answer to, please don't hesitate to raise an issue.
+The goal is to have high quality documentation for Plutarch developers!

 Even if certain functionalities are absent from the public facing API - you can always implement them using functions like `punsafeConstant` and `punsafeBuiltin` - these allow you to walk the lines between Plutus core and Plutarch.

 A general familiarity with Plutus core is important.
 You can learn all of that through the following documents-